reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 A template engine works by creating a template file with placeholders mapped to variables.
 We assign values to the variables declared in our template file in our application which will then return a response to the web browser, often dynamically creating an HTML page for the browser to display by inserting the retrieved data into placeholders.

-Let us generate HTML for a home page using the Pug template engine.
-For that we need to first install the pug template engine using npm:
+Let us generate HTML for a home page using the [Pug](https://pugjs.org/api/reference.html) template engine.
+For that we need to first install the Pug template engine using `npm`:

 ```shell
 npm install pug --save
 ```
-Next we will set the following properties in our `app` object defined in the `server.js` file to render the template files:
+Next, we will set the following properties in our `app` object defined in the `server.js` file to render the template files:

 ```js
 // server.js